mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 ::: tip CS Fundamentals
 Binary is how your computer stores memory, with each bit representing a `0` or `1`.
-Memory is typically byte-addressable, meaning that each unique memory address points to one byte, which consists of 8 bits.
+Memory is typically `byte` addressable, meaning that each unique memory address points to one `byte`, which consists of 8 `bits`.

 This is how the first 4 digits in a `uint8` are represented in hardware: